vusion/vusion-cli/README.md

     hot: true,                             // Enable/Disable to hot reload in `dev` mode
     sourceMap: false,                      // Generate sourceMap in `build` mode
     extractCSS: false,                     // Extract CSS via ExtractTextPlugin only in `build` mode
-    uglifyJS: false,                       // Compress JS via UglifyJSPlugin only in `build` mode
+    uglifyJS: true,                        // Compress JS via UglifyJSPlugin only in `build` mode
     minifyJS: false,                       // Minify JS only in `build` mode.
 Set `true` or 'babel-minify' to use BabelMinifyPlugin, set 'uglify-js' to use UglifyJSPlugin as same as `uglifyJS: true`
     experimental: false,                   // Enable some experimental loaders or plugins, like ModuleConcatenationPlugin
     resolvePriority: 'cwd',                // Priority to resolve modules or loaders, "cwd"(default) or "cli"